openshift/enhancements/enhancements/microshift/lvms-topolvm-downstream-replacement.md

    * The LVMCluster is configured with `.spec.configurationPolicy=ExternalConfiguration` which will trigger a deployment of the driver which can use the existing deviceClasses and storageClasses.
-   * If LVMS does not detect a lvmd.yaml file, it will error out, as an external configuration is now mandatory for correct configuration.
+   * If LVMS does not detect a lvmd.yaml file (at runtime), it will error out, as an external configuration is now mandatory for correct configuration.
+     Note that if the lvmd.yaml file is not present at install time, we should keep the current behavior of not installing LVMS at all.
    * When External Configuration is not used, then not specifying any deviceClasses will result in rejection of the LVMCluster specification.
+   * Note that while it is eventually planned to decouple the CSI stack from MicroShifts core resources, this enhancement only targets the migration of the existing solution, not the adoption of LVMS as an external component out-of-tree.
 8. MicroShift continues to run, and LVMS starts the vg-manager DaemonSet with all CSI bindings included.
 9. All existing configurations continue to work
    * Errors of TopoLVM in the node will now be written to vg-manager.